apache/qpid-broker-j/broker-plugins/query-engine/README.md

 ### Query cache size

 After query is parsed from the SQL string, it is stored into a cache.
 When the same query will be fired against the query engine, parsing will be omitted and the query structure will be retrieved from cache.
-By default, query cache size is 1000.
-This means, that when 1000 different queries will be fired against the query engine, the next one will override the oldest cache entry.
+When cache size is 1000, it means that 1000 different queries will be fired against the query engine, the next one will override the oldest cache entry.
 When set to 0 or to negative value, query cache will not be used and each query will be parsed.
+By default, query cache size is 0 (disabled).

 ### Maximal query depth